deammion/Engr-Project/project_requirement/project-requirement.md

 #### 1.3.3 User characteristics

 **Application Developer**<br>
 This class of users include the developers of the web application.
-These users are no longer present or able to change the functionality of the application, hence why this project focuses on implementing CSP using a proxy rather than directly changing the application.
+These users are likely to be no longer present or able to change the functionality of the application, hence why this project focuses on implementing CSP using a proxy rather than directly changing the application.

 **Website Owner**<br>
 This class of users includes the owners of any website that enabled the proxy and program.
-With the proxy and program enabled, these users would experience no change in how people use their website, and their data will be protected from attacks that involve XSS.
+With the proxy and program enabled, these users would experience no change in how people use their website, with the exception of if a user inputs a script tag, and their data will be protected from attacks that involve XSS.

 **Website Visitor**<br>
 This class of users includes anyone who accesses a web application that has the proxy and program enabled.
 With our proxy and program enabled, these users would experience no changes in how they are able to use the web application unless they are inputting script tags (which would class them as a hacker user).

 **Red Shield**<br>
 This class of users includes anyone from Red Shield who has direct access to the software.
-These users would have full access to the code from this project and would be able to test the performance of our software or add features to the code that are not within the scope of this project before implementing the code into their Red Core Shielding technology.
+These users would have full access to the code from this project and would be able to test the performance of our software or add features to the code that are not within the scope of this project, before implementing the code into their Red Core Shielding technology.

 **Hacker**<br>
 This class of users includes anyone trying to attack a web application with XSS that has the proxy and program enabled.
-With the  proxy and program enabled, these users will be unable to attack the webpage ‘through XSS as any script tags that the user implements will not have the nonce tag for the webpage and any script the user has inputted will not run’ (using XSS, as the proxy program will prevent unsafe scripting).
+With the proxy and program enabled, these users will be unable to attack the webpage through XSS, as any script tags that the user implements will not have the nonce tag for the webpage and so will not be executed.

 #### 1.3.4 Limitations

 * **Browsers**:
    * The number of browsers that will receive the full benefits of security from CSP being enforced client-side is limited.
-This program is limited to Edge, Chrome and Firefox because these are the only browsers that will receive the full enforcement of the CSP as strict CSP is not enable for other web browsers.  <br>
+This program is limited to Edge, Chrome and Firefox because these are the only browsers that will receive the full enforcement of the CSP as strict CSP is not enabled for other web browsers.  <br>

 <br>

 * **Collection Phase**:
-  * During the collection phase the program is limited as it will be assumed that the websites are already clean.
+  * During the collection phase, the program is limited as it will be assumed that the websites are already clean.
 Therefore, any script tags inserted by original developers of the web application would have been evaluated and determined to be safe.
-However, if a page is not initially clean the program could be incorrectly considering a script tag as being safe.  <br>
+However, if a page is not initially clean the program could be incorrectly deeming a script tag as being safe.  <br>

 ## 2. References